openhealthcare/opal/doc/docs/reference/subrecords.md

 For this case, when a `Patient` is created, an empty `Demographics` instance will automatically be created.

+#### Subrecord._advanced_searchable

+Boolean that determines whether this subrecord can be queries in the extract screen (default is True).

 #### Subrecord._list_limit

 Integer to indicate the maximum number of entries to display in list view for this